CLCStriders/striders/_posts/2009-06-10-5000m-Club-Championship-10-June-2009.md

 Ten runners took part in the club 5k Track Championships held on a very wet evening on the college grass Track at CLC Sports centre.

-Will Ferguson dominated the race from start to finish to record an excellent 16.22.64 to set a new men&#8217;s club record clipping almost four seconds of his previous mark.
+Will Ferguson dominated the race from start to finish to record an excellent 16.22.64 to set a new men's club record clipping almost four seconds of his previous mark.

-Nina Oates won the women&#8217;s 5k running very well to record a time of 20.58.57 to set a ladies club record.
+Nina Oates won the women's 5k running very well to record a time of 20.58.57 to set a ladies club record.

 Well done to you all for running in the wet it was a lot of fun!!